vijay-shankaranand/tp/docs/UserGuide.md

 * Event name can take any alphanumeric values only.
 * The event name **must not already exist** in JobFestGo.
+* Event name and address should not have more than one whitespace in-between each word.
 * Date must be valid and should be in the appropriate (YYYY-MM-DD) format.
 * Date should **not** be before the current date.
 * Past the date of the event, the event will be labelled as completed next to its name in event list.